A common question I get asked is ‘what is the difference between wrinkle relaxers and dermal fillers’?

-These injectable gels contain a naturally occurring substance found within the skin and is essential to maintain internal hydration and moisture retention within the skin.
+These injectable gels contain a naturally occurring substance found within the skin which is essential to maintain internal hydration and moisture retention within the skin.
 It is used to improve skin volume and hydration, restore and enhance facial features and also augment lips.

-So what dermal filler to chose, there is a huge variety of products the market.
-Again the prevention of advertising also creates some confusion.
+So what dermal filler to chose, when there is a huge variety of products the market.
+Again the prevention of advertising brands also creates some confusion.
 You can break dermal fillers down into a few categories:

 Very superficial/skin boosting to Superficial to deep fillers

 Semi-permanent to permanent fillers

 Collagen vs hyaluronic acid vs calcium hydrocylapatite (CaHA) vs poly-L-lactic acid (PLLA) microspheres